luc-tielen/eclair-rust-bindings/README.md

 The code consists of two crates:

-- `eclair_bindings`: Wraps an idiomatic Rust interface around the low level Eclair API.
+- `eclair_bindings`: wraps an idiomatic Rust interface around the low level Eclair API.
 - `eclair_bindings_derive`: provides a proc macro that generates the bindings boilerplate for you (highly recommended).